semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 As you can see, the document identified as `Bran Stark` is the only one that gather the requirements.
 Indeed, in its `biography` field, all the required terms are present.

 The next parameter I would like to introduce is the `fuzziness` parameter.
 To make it short, *fuzziness* is like "allowing you to make typo mistakes".
 On numeric, IP and date fields, fuzziness will be interpreted as a range.
-On string, an algorith, known as *Levenshtein Edit Distance* will be applied [https://en.wikipedia.org/wiki/Levenshtein_distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+On string, an algorith, known as *Levenshtein Edit Distance* will be applied. [https://en.wikipedia.org/wiki/Levenshtein_distance](https://en.wikipedia.org/wiki/Levenshtein_distance).

 The fuzziness value must be set between 0.0 and 2.0, or `AUTO`.
 Also, fuzziness depends on the length of the terms.
 The more longer the term is, the more "edits" will be allowed.